MicrosoftDocs/win32/desktop-src/SecProv/saveexternalkeytofile-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Writes the external key associated with the specified volume key protector to a system, hidden, read-only file in the specified folder.' ms.assetid: '8d928f85-b392-4119-aebb-f16021eb5c6a'
+Description: Writes the external key associated with the specified volume key protector to a system, hidden, read-only file in the specified folder. ms.assetid: 8d928f85-b392-4119-aebb-f16021eb5c6a
-title: 'SaveExternalKeyToFile method of the Win32\_EncryptableVolume class'
+title: SaveExternalKeyToFile method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SaveExternalKeyToFile method of the Win32\_EncryptableVolume class